Are you passionate about mental health?

 Would you like to be part of a dedicated team committed to making a difference to peoples lives?

-An exciting opportunity has arisen to work as part of a well-established community recovery team in Woking.
+An exciting opportunity has arisen to work as part of well-established community and crisis teams in South West Surrey.

 As a Trust we pride our-selves on our innovative and collaborative approach to providing the highest quality, person-centered care.
-As an early implementer site for new models of care, we are currently developing integrated care pathways across primary and secondary care.
-Please note that this post may change subject to funding so the post-holder may be redeployed to a similar post elsewhere within the trust from April 2023.
+As an early implementer site for new models of care, we have a comprehensive primary care personality disorder services as well as established primary care MH teams working alongside GP practices.
+We are currently developing integrated care pathways across primary and secondary care.

 Surrey and Borders Partnership NHS Foundation Trust is the leading provider of health and social care services for people of all ages with mental ill-health and learning disabilities in Surrey and North East Hampshire.
 We also provide social care services for people with a learning disability in Croydon and ASD and ADHD assessment services in Hampshire.